NbAiLab/nb-whisper/template.md

 - **Language(s) (NLP):** Norwegian, Norwegian Bokmål, Norwegian Nynorsk, English
 - **License:** [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/)
 - **Trained from model:** [openai/whisper-#size#](https://huggingface.co/openai/whisper-#size#)

-### Model Sources
 - **Code Repository:** https://github.com/NbAiLab/nb-whisper/
 - **Paper:** _Coming soon_
 - **Demo:** _See Spaces on this page_

-## How to use the models
+## How to Use the Models

 ### Online Demos
-It is possible to run the models directly from the HuggingFace Inference API on the right side of this page.
-However, this means that the model will first need to load and then it will run on a very small CPU.
-It is very slow.
-For a few days, we will however host some of the models on TPUs.
-This is a lot faster.
-Take a look under **Spaces** on the [Main Page](https://huggingface.co/NbAiLabBeta/).
+You can try the models directly through the HuggingFace Inference API, accessible on the right side of this page.
+Be aware that initially, the model needs to load and will run on limited CPU capacity, which might be slow.
+To enhance your experience, we are temporarily hosting some models on TPUs for a few days, significantly boosting their performance.
+Explore these under the **Spaces** section on the [Main Page](https://huggingface.co/NbAiLabBeta/).

-### HuggingFace
+### Local Setup with HuggingFace
-You can download the models, and run them locally.
-The Tiny, Base and Small models are well suited to run on CPU.
-For Medium and Large we recommend a computer/server with a graphical card (GPU).
-Using the models with Transformers from HuggingFace is trivial as long as you have [Python](https://www.python.org/downloads/) installed on your computer.
-The examples are using this [sample mp3-file]([audio/king.mp3](https://github.com/NbAiLab/nb-whisper/raw/main/audio/king.mp3)).
+Alternatively, you can download the models for local usage.
+The Tiny, Base, and Small models are optimized for CPU execution.
+For the Medium and Large models, we recommend a system equipped with a GPU to ensure efficient processing.
+Setting up and using these models with HuggingFace's Transformers is straightforward, provided you have [Python](https://www.python.org/downloads/) installed on your machine.
+For practical demonstrations, refer to examples using this [sample mp3 file](https://github.com/NbAiLab/nb-whisper/raw/main/audio/king.mp3).

 ```bash
 # Download the sample file